Funkateer/circles/README.md

 ## Features
-- when any letter on the keyboard it generates a sound and a colored dot
+- When pressing any letter on the keyboard it generates a sound and a colored dot

 ## Live Demo